- Live Rates

-On November 14, Freddie Mac reported that the average rate for a 30-year fixed mortgage landed at 3.75%.
-That’s good news for Seattle-area home buyers and mortgage shoppers, considering that this rate is still much lower than where rates started this year.
+On January 22, 2021, Freddie Mac reported that the average rate for a 30-year fixed mortgage landed at 2.77%.
+That’s good news for Seattle-area home buyers and mortgage shoppers, considering that this rate is still much lower than where rates were at a year ago.
 But how long will rates stay this low?
-What’s the forecast for Seattle mortgage rates into 2020?
+What’s the forecast for Seattle mortgage rates into 2021?

 We’ll get to the long-range forecasts in a moment.
 First, let’s take a look at where we are right now.

 As mentioned above, Seattle mortgage rates are currently hovering around 2.77%.
 These are average rates for 30-year loans, based on the weekly survey conducted by Freddie Mac.
 They solicit input from lenders across the country, including the Seattle metro area.

 One thing will jump out at you right away.
-Current mortgage rates, shown on the far right side of the chart, are lower than they were at the start of 2019.
+Current mortgage rates are lower than they were at the start of 2020.
 Much lower, in fact.

-So that’s where we are in the second week of November.
+So that’s where we are in the third week of January 2021.
 Now let’s adjust the lens and look out over the horizon, with a forecast for Seattle mortgage rates.